idaholab/moose/framework/doc/content/source/constraints/PeriodicSegmentalConstraint.md

 # PeriodicSegmentalConstraint

+Add the paper reference
+add a weak form term

 The `PeriodicSegmentalConstraint` a periodic boundary condition between a microscale and macroscale field.
 Coupling is made between a scalar macro-gradient variable and the concentration field within the periodic domain.
 Only the macro to micro coupling terms are handled here.
 The micro-micro coupling terms are handled using the [EqualValueConstraint](/EqualValueConstraint.md) applied to the same primary/secondary pair.

 The applied macroscale conjugate gradient is applied as `kappa_aux` vector as an auxillary